arjunsubramanian-1234/safespace/README.md

- # safespace
+# **NextGen Safe**

+INFO ON WEBSITE:

-hackathon project by team amazing coders. our topic is wellbeing and safety. it is a website where you can report a bully who did anything to you. it is a nice website.
+**This is a Website where you can report a bully and whatever he /she did to  you.
+You can also send the report to your teacher if you feel uncomfortable to talk directly .**

+**The user can select his/her grade and the bully's name.
+He can explain it to an AI and describe what exactly happened.
+The report will be downloaded to your compu**

+HOW TO USE THE WEBSITE:

+* **Enter your name.**
+* **Select the bully's  grade**
+* **Select the person who bullied you(the names will be selected on their behaviour throughout their whole year)**
+* **tell ai what happened**